Stock Rally Extends on Tech Boom

 Continue Reading Below

-The Stoxx Europe 600 index was up 0.3% at around midday in Europe, helped by a 0.7% rise in European technology sector.
+The Stoxx Europe 600 index was up 0.3% shortly before U.S. markets opened, helped by a 1.1% rise in European technology sector.

 U.S. equity futures pointed to further gains ahead of market open in New York, with the S&P 500 and Dow Jones Industrial Average each up by 0.2%.